Skip to content

 Post-actions and clean-up

-• Record the init run_id and evidence path from the command output.
+• Record the init run_id and run-record path from the command output.

 • If rotating tokens, revoke old tokens after verifying the new token works.